Frequently Asked Questions - Online Education

 - What adult degree programs are offered at Ohio Christian University?

-OCU offers a wide range of adult undergraduate and graduate programs with concentrations in Business Management, Christian Ministry, Psychology, and Substance Abuse Counseling.
+OCU offers a wide range of adult undergraduate and graduate programs with majors in Business, Criminal Justice, Interdisciplinary Studies, Ministry, Nursing, Psychology, and Substance Abuse Counseling.
 View all of Ohio Christian University's adult degree programs.

 - Is Ohio Christian University accredited?